-Threat 5: Privacy Act Requirements
+Threat 4: Privacy Act Requirements

-This Act dictates changes in the use and availability of Social Security numbers and other personal information of individuals.
+This Act dictates changes in the use and availability of social security numbers and other personal information of individuals.

-"Colleges and universities have until May 2003 to be in compliance with a recent Federal Trade Commission (FTC) rule related to the safeguarding of customer financial information.
+Colleges and universities have until May 2003 to be in compliance with a recent Federal Trade Commission (FTC) rule related to the safeguarding of customer financial information.
 The regulations under 16 CFR Part 314, published in May 2002, stem from the Gramm-Leach-Bliley Act (GLB Act), enacted in 2000.
 Under the regulations, colleges and universities are deemed to be in compliance with privacy provisions of the GLB Act if they are in compliance with the Family Education Rights and Privacy Act (FERPA).
-However, in order for colleges and universities to be in compliance with the safeguarding provisions of the Act, they need to develop, implement and maintain a comprehensive written Information Security Program that contains administrative, technical, physical safeguards appropriate to the size and complexity of the institution."
+However, for colleges and universities to be in compliance with the safeguarding provisions of the Act, they need to develop, implement and maintain a comprehensive written Information Security Program that contains administrative, technical, physical safeguards appropriate to the size and complexity of the institution.
 A reexamination of privacy and data security issues is required to be compliant with the legislation.
+Harper has made significant improvements to comply with the various regulations identified but not all issues have been resolved.
+To date, documents that are disseminated, or can be viewed by external audiences, meet requirements; revisions to some internal information are still in process.